La Soledad (2016)

-TFIP co-directors Danielle Turkov and Dwayne Menezes acted as associate producers on La Soledad and TFIP partnered with the Human Security Centre think-tank in London to promote the film through screening and discussion events, raising awareness about access to medicines and development in Latin America.
+TFIP co-founders Danielle Turkov and Dwayne Menezes acted as associate producers on La Soledad and TFIP partnered with the Human Security Centre think-tank in London to promote the film through screening and discussion events, raising awareness about access to medicines and development in Latin America.

 UK & EU Impact

 During 2017, TFIP & HSF organised a range of special screenings and panel discussions in cities across the UK.
 Panellists included Miguel Kuczynski (Lecturer, Centre of Development Studies and Centre of Latin American Studies, University of Cambridge), Dr Rebecca Jarman (Lecturer at the University of Leeds and Founder of the Venezuela Research Network), Dr Lizabeth Navas-Aleman (Honorary Associate at the Institute of Development Studies, University of Sussex) and Nick Cohen (Political Commentator for The Guardian, Observer and Spectator).